-Recently, Icario expert Sara Ratner, SVP of Government Markets & Strategic Initiatives, unpacked CMS’ Final Rule on permissible rewards and incentives.
+Recently, Sara Ratner, Icario Medicaid Advisory Council Member, unpacked CMS’ Final Rule on permissible rewards and incentives.
 This blog will give you the confidence to shape outreach in the most effective way as you drive health action and improved outcomes for your members.

 - The final rule from 2021 (86 FR 5684) took the Medicare Managed Care Manual guidance for Rewards and Incentives (Chapter 4, Section 100) and put it into regulation (42 CFR §422.134)

 - CMS codified their subregulatory guidance, and when they did, their non-discrimination requirements and requirements about who needs to be included in programs did not change

 - The ability to provide additional communications for members who have not yet engaged in activities is preserved

 - Complaints about R&I are to be handled as Grievances

 - CMS intends to apply sanctions for non-compliance with these regulations

 Interpreting the Final Rule